engineyard/ey-docs/pages/cloud-updates-january-2012.md

 *On January 26th, 2012, this feature was superseded by "[Minor: Trinidad and JVM options are now configurable via env.custom][9]" above.*

-If your environment runs on the Trinidad application stack server, you can now configure Trinidad and JVM options with a keep file.
+If your environment runs on the Trinidad application server stack, you can now configure Trinidad and JVM options with a keep file.

 <a href=#update3><h2 id="update3">Fix: Engine Yard stack upgrade</h2></a>